CS590 Image Processing and Computer Vision

 Credits: 3 Cr.

-Description: Computer Images are everywhere, occupying a dominant part of the computer culture.
-Three main fields of computer imagery are computer graphics, image processing and computer vision.
-Computer vision techniques are used in computer graphics to collect and model complex scenes; computer graphics techniques are used to constrain the recognition of 3D objects by computer; image processing techniques are routinely used by graphic designers to manipulate photographs.
-This course emphasizes image processing and computer vision, and their merging with many other applications such as multimedia, virtual reality, and pattern recognition.
-We will discuss image input, image transform, feature detection and recognition in 2D image processing, and stereo, dynamic image, and 3D measure in computer vision.
-Half of the time will be devoted to 2D image processing and the remaining time will be used to explore 3D world and dynamic images.
-Students will have significant programming and problem solving experiences through the course work.
+Description: Computer Images are pervasive now, occupying a large part of the computer culture.
+Three main fields of computer imagery are computer graphics, image media and computer vision.
+Computer vision techniques are also used in computer graphics to collect and model complex scenes; image processing techniques are routinely used by graphic designers to manipulate photographs.
+This course, however, emphasizes image processing and computer vision, and their merging with many other applications such as autonomous driving.
+We will discuss image input, image transform, feature detection and recognition in 2D image processing, and stereo, dynamic image, and 3D measure in computer vision for different applications.
+A project and final presentation are required.

 Covered contents:

-Image enhancement and basic processing in image space
+Image processing for enhancement or basic processing in image space

 Edges and their detection